inphinitum/GitHubStats/README.md

 These scripts use GitHub's v4 GraphQL API to gather data for the desired organization.

 ### Current status
 It's very much work in progress.
-At the moment
+At the moment there's no out of the box way to get good stats for your organization, only raw data:

+- All repositories in the given organization
+- All pull requests in the given organization

 ## Usage
 The following environment variables are needed: